Fisher-Price Recalls Millions Of Rock ‘n Play Sleepers Following Dozens of Infant Deaths

-As a result of design problems that have resulted in at least 32 infant deaths, more than 5 million Fisher-Price Rock‘n Play Sleepers are being recalled, due to a risk that babies may suffocate after becoming trapped against the fabric if they roll over.
+As a result of design problems that have resulted in at least 32 infant deaths, nearly 5 million Fisher-Price Rock‘n Play Sleepers are being recalled, due to a risk that babies may suffocate after becoming trapped against the fabric if they roll over.

 The U.S. Consumer Product Safety Commission (CPSC) announced the Fisher-Price Rock’n Play Sleepers recall on April 12, days after the agency issued a warning that urged consumers to stop placing infants in the sleepers before they begin go show signs that they can roll over independently, and to completely stop use of the sleepers by the time an infant is three months old.

-The infant deaths appear to have resulted when infants rolled fro their back to their stomach while in the sleepers, which are marketed under the “Rock’n Play” brand.
+The infant deaths appear to have occurred when infants rolled from their back to their stomach while in the sleepers, which are marketed under the “Rock’n Play” brand.
 The impacted sleepers are inclining, which are similar to bassinets, however they are designed to elevate the baby’s head and torso to help prevent acid-reflux or congestion while sleeping.

 The Rock’n Play models include restraints to prevent an infant from being able to sit up or roll over.
 However, when a child is not fastened properly in the restraints, the infant may turn on their side, or roll completely over and not have the proper neck strength to lift their head, creating a suffocation risk.

 Shortly after the initial CPSC warning was released last week, the American Academy of Pediatrics (AAP) issued a statement on April 9, calling for the commission to issue an immediate recall for the Rock’n Play Sleepers.
 The AAP determined the inclined sleepers are unsafe and that the CPSC warning did not go far enough to ensure the safety of infants.